cult-of-coders/bigbang-docs/source/backend/queries-and-mutations.md

 });
 ```

-When we define our GraphQL API we have to define the way it looks via type definitions, and for each type definition we have to create resolvers (the logic, how it executes when it's interogated)
+When we define our GraphQL API we have to define the way it looks via type definitions, and for each type definition inside `Query` we have to create resolvers (the logic, how it executes when it's interogated)

+Using `load` function we are able to load multiple types, queries and resolvers that get automatically merged together, it's the easiest way.
+You can also use `load` to load just typeDefs or just resolvers.
+[Read more about grapqhl-load here](https://github.com/cult-of-coders/graphql-load).
+Everything we loaded is handled by our package, and getting passed to the `apollo-server` when we run `initialize()`, this means that if you load() stuff after you run initialize(), they will not be reflected in your GraphQL schema.

 Let me help you wrap your mind around this with more examples: